Hubab1/Hubab1/README.md

 If you'd like to make a personalized link with associated client and/or unit data, you can create a hash in the shell with [PersonalizedHash](https://github.com/Nestio/chuck/blob/d6eadddac786af3a0af4acdaf017f1c5fc64a954/chuck/onlineleasing/utils.py#L6)

+### Logging in

+Create an Applicant in Chuck.
+Set an email and password and associate a client.

 ### Run Woodhouse

 Install dependencies